Rep. Owens to Newsmax: Russia Weapon Shows Weakness of Biden WH

 The counter space weapon allegedly launched last week by Russia shows the weakness of the Biden administration, Rep. Burgess Owens, R-Utah, told Newsmax.

 "What we're seeing is weakness.
-Understand, the last 3-3 1/2 years, everything that the Biden administration has touched has turned south," Owens said Wednesday during an appearance on Newsmax TV’s "Newsline."
+Understand, the last 3-3 1/2 years, everything that the Biden administration has touched has turned south," Owens said Wednesday during an appearance on Newsmax's "Newsline."

 "Our country is not feeling safer.
 We're not feeling bolder.
 We're not feeling closer as a nation.
 This is an administration that has shown us how bad the left can be, given the power that they need to have.
 And thank goodness we have a House, even though we're a small majority, at least we're putting some brakes to it.